ssardina-research/app/experiments/README.md

 This will generate a CSV and HTML files with all results of the experiment.

 ## Result Analysis & Plotting

 Results from Benchexec can be found under the folder [results](./results/).

-Analysis was done via jupyter notebook [analysis_benchexec](../analysis_benchexec.ipynb), and plotting was done both in R and Jupyter.
+Analysis was done via Jupyter notebook [analysis_benchexec](analysis_benchexec.ipynb), and plotting was done both in R and Jupyter.

 The notebook can read many Benchexec CSV result files (obtained via `table-generator` as above) into a single Pandas Dataframe for statistical analysis and plotting.
 Just make sure all CSV files `results_XXX.csv` are in the same folder and the notebook will load them all.